Basics:

 Recommendations:

-If you are looking to make money as a house or pet-sitter, (or are looking for house or pet sitters), we’d recommend you sign up for Rover, which gets millions of page views each month and actively operates around the country.
+If you are looking to make money as a house or pet-sitter, we’d recommend you sign up for Rover, which gets millions of page views each month and actively operates around the country.

 (You can sign up with Rover here.)